 lwu308@aucklanduni.ac.nz

 Abstract—The Wairakei geothermal field is one of the oldest geothermal electricity producers in the world, and it has been instrumental in advancing the utilisation of lower enthalpy fluids.
-Contact Energy is the current operator, and they wish to find ways to increase the productivity of their assets and staff.
+Contact Energy Ltd is the current operator, and they wish to find ways to increase the productivity of their assets and staff.

-The optimisation of geothermal well operation is not well-studied; it is often done on a case-by-case basis for each network.
+The optimisation of geothermal well operation is not well-studied; it is often done on a case-by-case basis for each steamfield.
 However, there are many advanced techniques such as non-linear analysis, mixed-integer programming and Bayesian inference that are not being applied by Contact.
 This document contains a review of previous research in these techniques applied to different fields, and proposes future research to synthesise an adaptation for the Wairakei network.

 Introduction